Are you traveling to Boston soon? Are you looking for some tips to get the most of your stay and budget?

 What to See and Do in Boston on Vacation

 There are SO many fun things to do and see in Boston.
 Check out my post Top Things to See in Boston on Vacation for my complete breakdown of Boston Must-See’s.
-Here’s a few highlights:
+We also have a weekly guide of current weekend events in Boston that’s worth checking out!

 The Freedom Trail is my #1 recommendation of things to see in Boston on vacation and many of the stops are free and all others are pretty affordable as well.
 Print out a free map of the Freedom Trail and follow along the red painted brick on streets in Boston.
 Note that a few historical places close around 4-5PM, so plan accordingly.
 You can start at any point and chances are you’ll end up on the Freedom Trail a few times during your visit without trying.
 You can also pay for a guided tour, but doing a self-guided tour at your own pace is fun and free.